-Step 3: After typing the first FY into the cell now excel understands the pattern of the fill.
-We can Flash Fill in two ways here.
+- After typing the first FY into the cell, Excel understands the fill pattern.
+We can do the “Flash Fill” in two ways.

-Secondly, after typing the first FY into the cell, press CTRL + E it will extract FY the invoice numbers columns.
+The second way, after typing the first FY year into the cell, we must press the “CTRL + E” key.
+It will extract FY from the invoice numbers columns.

 Example #2 – Extract First Name & Last Name

-Now I will go to B2 cell and press CTRL + E.
+We will now go to the B2 cell, and press “CTRL + E”.

-I will go to C2 cell and press CTRL + E.
+Then, we will go to the C2 cell, and press “CTRL + E”.

 Example #3 – Format Numbers Using Flash Fill